-Your API needs to perform under real world conditions – this makes API performance testing an essential part of your QA process.
+Your API needs to perform under real-world conditions – this makes API performance testing an essential part of your QA process.

 What is API Performance Testing and why is it important?

 API performance testing is the process of measuring and assessing the performance of an API under simulated usage conditions that accurately represent the real world both in the content of the transaction and in stress.
 We can differentiate between two types of API performance testing: load and stress testing.
 The first type refers to the process of putting demand on the API in order to see its behavior under normal versus peak load conditions.
-Stress testing involves going beyond the limits of normal operations over a period of time, in order to determine the robustness of the API and identify what conditions cause the it’s performance to deteriorate.
+Stress testing involves going beyond the limits of normal operations over a period of time, in order to determine the robustness of the API and identify what conditions cause its performance to deteriorate.

 APIs work behind the scenes, at the product’s logic layer, and have to respond quickly to the ebb and flow of requests and utilization of information.
 There are many variables that impact how an API performs.
 The fact that your API works well in the morning, doesn’t mean it will do so in the afternoon when usage traffic rises or the type of traffic and transactions shift.
 The goal of API performance testing is to identify potential bottlenecks not only in load but transaction mix for your product’s performance such that corrective action can be taken to eliminate the problems before the users have a “bad” experience.